 Recommended by Leyla from Women on the Road

 The city of Bayonne sits in France’s southwest corner, where France’s Basque country begins.
 Because of its location, it is a crossroad, borrowing from its French and Basque heritage, but also from Spain not too far away.

 Bayonne is known for two very different types of food.
 First, Bayonne ham is a cured ham you might consider a cousin to Spain’s jamón serrano, with a reputation well beyond its borders.

 The other gastronomic delight of the city is, unexpectedly, chocolate – the city is in fact known as the Capital of Chocolate because this is where chocolate first entered France from Spain.
 The tradition has remained and chocolate shops are plentiful.

 The city’s ramparts are well preserved, as are the traditional Basque buildings that line the old town’s pedestrian streets.

-Bayonne is the ideal jumping off place if you’re planning to drive around the Basque country, which is the best way to see the region.
+Bayonne is the ideal jumping-off place if you’re planning to drive around Basque country, which is the best way to see the region.
 The city itself can be visited in one full day if you start early and want to include the excellent Basque History Museum, the cathedral, and plenty of chocolate sampling.

 Recommended by Stacey from Unstoppable Stacey